-- Are you an emerging farmer or are these priorities reflected in your livestock operation?
-(Yes or No) - o If yes, please explain.
-(500 characters, including spaces) - Does your operation have specific plans to process and sell product in an alternative market, such as Halal or Kosher?
+- Does your operation have specific plans to process and sell product in an alternative market, including Halal or Kosher?
 (Yes or No) - If yes, describe specific plans to process and sell product in an alternative market.
 (500 characters, including spaces)